 9. Optrel Crystal 2.0 e3000x PAPR System

 Sometimes, finding a powerful and good-looking helmet out there is not an easy undertaking.
 However, Optrel Crystal 2.0 meets these needs.
-Apart from this, the helmet normally comes with a light two shades technology.
+Apart from this, the helmet normally comes with light two shades technology.

-It is worth noting that light two shades is usually more efficient than the standard light 3 and light 4 shade.
+It is worth noting that light two shades are usually more efficient than the standard light 3 and light 4 shade.
 As a result, you will have a better view when you are welding without damaging your eyes.
 The helmet also comes with an auto-adjustment feature.
 This feature allows the helmet to detect bright arcs fast and adjust accordingly.

 To further protect your eyes from bright arcs, the helmet comes with a Twilight feature.
-This feature adjusts the lightening of the helmets’ lenses.
+This feature adjusts the lighting of the helmets’ lenses.
 Finally, the welding helmet is safe and more versatile.
 You can use it even on a sunny day.
 Also, the helmet allows you to toggle between welding and grinding modes without removing the helmet.

 - The welding helmet is lightweight.